LiamLlamazares/math_blog/_posts/2022-05-29-Malliavin-Calculus-2.md

  $$X\cdot 1\U A=\sum\U {n=0}^{\infty} I\U {n}(\zl f\U n 1\U A\zr \U S).$$
 </div>

  Which shows by
 the equivalent characterization of Skorohod functions that
 $X\cdot 1\U A\in dom(\delta)$.
 The final property is a consequence of the
 previously proved linearity. ◻

 We now know what the Skorohod expansion is, how to characterize it, and its main properties.
-In the next post we will construct the Malliavin derivative as its adjoint.
+In the next post, we will construct the Malliavin derivative as its adjoint.
 A pdf of version of this page is provided below:
 <object data="/assets/Skorohod.pdf" width="1000" height="1000" type='application/pdf'></object>